Billing education resources

 The MOH and the OMA agree to continue to make every reasonable effort to ensure a timely and consistent process for adjudication of all in-province OHIP physician claims for payment.
 To that end, the CASC has been established with representation from both the MOH and the OMA, with the objectives of reviewing and making recommendations around:

-• the claims submission process
+• The claims submission process

-• the automated Medical Claims Payment System (MCPS), such as the OHIP system “Medical Rules” and error/explanatory codes; and
+• The automated Medical Claims Payment System (MCPS), such as the OHIP system “Medical Rules” and error/explanatory codes; and

-• the claims adjudication process, such as manual reviews and remittance advice inquiries (RAIs)
+• The claims adjudication process, such as manual reviews and remittance advice inquiries (RAIs)